yeasy/docker-hyperledger/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-hyperledger` GitHub repo](https://github.com/yeasy/docker-hyperledger).

 # What is docker-hyperledger?
-Docker image with hyperledger deployed.
+Base Docker image with hyperledger deployed.
+Your can see [hyperledger-peer](https://hub.docker.com/r/yeasy/hyperledger-peer/) if you want to deploy a hyperledger cluster.

 # How to use this image?
 The docker image is auto built at [https://registry.hub.docker.com/u/yeasy/hyperledger/](https://registry.hub.docker.com/u/yeasy/hyperledger/).

 ## In Dockerfile
 ```sh